kianzohoury/machina-labs-sol/README.md

 #### **Data Augmentation**

-There is a series of data augmentation steps I took in order to curate the dataset for denoising/point completion.
-I will describe each function and then show how they are combined to generate noisy point clouds for training and evaluation on ShapeNetCore.

-##### Adding Noise
+##### Denoising Task: Adding Noise
-The first agumentation is to randomly sample a noise vector from a normal distribution $\mathcal{N}(0, 1)$.
-The reasoning behind sampling noise from a Gaussian instead of a uniform distribution, is because it is *probably* (though I'm not certain on this) more realistic to how sensors receive noisy signals; however, other techniques of adding noise would likely also work pretty well and generate differently capable denoising models.
+The first agumentation is to randomly sample a noise vector from a normal distribution $\mathcal{N}(0, 1)$, or even a uniform distribution $U[0, 1]$.
 The amount of noise that is added is controlled by a parameter $\epsilon$, which is the standard deviation of the Gaussian, but also specifically translates to a ratio of the norm (i.e. $\epsilon=0.01 = 1\%$ of the norm as a distance).
-Also, it's important to note that randomly sampling prevents the model from fitting to certain noise patterns, which is definitely not what we want our model to learn to solve.
-Increasing the strength of $\epsilon$ helps to also strengthen the model's denoising ability/robustness, but it should also be obvious that adding too much noise makes it very hard for a model to perform well, as the inputs start to become noise themselves, and may not even reflect the data seen in practice.
+Increasing the strength of $\epsilon$ makes it more difficult for the denoising model to recover the original signal (due to information loss), and it should be obvious that adding too much noise will yield a poor performing model, as the inputs start to resemble noise more than the objects themselves, and may not even reflect how noisy 3D scans are in practice.
+Still, it's worthwhile to push the model's denoising abilities by testing higher noise amounts.

-The process is as follows.
-For a given target point cloud $y$, we generate a noisy point cloud $x$:
+For a given target point cloud $y \in \mathbb{R}^3$, we generate a noisy point cloud $x \in \mathbb{R}^3$:

 $$x = y + v_{noise}$$

 where $v_{noise} \sim \mathcal{N}(0, \epsilon)$.
-Note that all these vectors live in the same space (i.e. $\mathbb{R}^3$).

 ```python
 def add_noise(